boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 ### Filtering data

-Define filter criteria through the `Filter(s)` menu item in the `Settings` drop down menu.
+Define filter criteria through the `Filter(s)` menu item in the `Settings` dropdown menu.
 For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/combo-box/filtering.png)

-Clear the filters by selecting the `Show All Records` in the `Settings` dropdown menu.
+Clear the filters by selecting `Show All Records` in the `Settings` dropdown menu.

 ## How to configure relative dates to Combobox?

-Click the `Settings` icon in the dropped date value and select `Relative Dates` in the drop-down menu.
+Click the `Settings` icon in the dropped date value and select `Relative Dates` in the dropdown menu.

 ![showing relative dates menu](/static/assets/visualizing-data/visualization-widgets/images/combo-box/combobox-relativedates.png)

 In the launched `Relative Date Options` window, configure the relative date and click Add.
-Repeat this process till the required set of relative dates are added.
+Repeat this process until the required set of relative dates are added.

 ![relative date options window](/static/assets/visualizing-data/visualization-widgets/images/combo-box/relativedatefilterwindow-combobox.png)